Dannymx/upload-photos-demo/README.md

 This a demo to showcase uploading, storing, and retriving images using different technologies.
+This took about 2 days to complete.

 ## Tech stack used